Dust, Dreams and Desert Grit - Through My Lens at King of the Hammers 2026

 Hammertown isn’t some small pop-up pit area.
 It’s a full grid of streets, vendor rows, sponsor activations, food courts, and nighttime hangouts.
 By day, it’s a marketplace of innovation.
 By night, it’s a glowing, generator-powered community under a sky thick with stars.

 The vendor midway felt like an off-road expo dropped straight into the Mojave.
-Suspension companies showing off fresh bypass shocks.
-Fabricators displaying beautifully welded chassis work.
-Tire manufacturers stacking massive treads taller than kids posing beside them.
-Apparel brands selling out of hoodies as soon as the desert wind picked up.
+Suspension companies showed off fresh bypass shocks.
+Fabricators displayed beautifully welded chassis work.
+Tire manufacturers stacked massive treads taller than kids posing beside them.
+Apparel brands sold out of hoodies as soon as the desert wind picked up.

-I spent hours drifting through vendor row with my camera — capturing close-ups of beadlock wheels, candid conversations between racers and fans, kids climbing into display vehicles with wide eyes.
+We spent hours wandering vendor row with our cameras—capturing close-ups of beadlock wheels, candid conversations between racers and fans, and kids climbing into display vehicles with wide eyes.
 Every booth had music playing.
 Every corner had someone bench-racing.

 And the food.
 BBQ smoke rolling across the lakebed.
 Taco stands with lines wrapped around trailers.
 Giant lemonades in plastic cups the size of oil filters.
-There’s something about eating your favorite tacos - La Bufadora - in a camp chair while trophy trucks rumble in the distance that just feels right.
+There’s something about eating our favorite tacos from La Bufadora in camp chairs while trophy trucks rumble in the distance that just feels right.

 Camping at King of the Hammers is its own subculture.